Pauan/nulan/notes/Hygienic macros.rst

   Simply changing Scheme to allow access to macro values shouldn't be very difficult, but the whole point of this system is to create macros that are simpler than Scheme's macros, so you might as well overhaul the entire system while you're at it.
 But a lot of people are heavily invested in the existing Scheme macro system and do not like change.
 That social hurdle would need to be overcome.

-  Of course, that doesn't apply to new languages, which aren't held back by old baggage.
+  Of course, that doesn't apply to new languages (like Nulan), which aren't held back by old baggage.

   Arc, thankfully, doesn't have this problem, but the compiler *assumes* that macros are always symbols and barfs if given a macro value.
 However, it's only a couple lines to change the Arc compiler so it accepts macros as values.